Understanding Blended Learning: Is It Right For Your Team?

 Blended Learning is the fusion of traditional in-class style learning with online, distance-based learning experiences.
 The goal is to provide learners with multiple means of content engagement across various settings that fits with their busy lifestyles.
 Blended Learning offers a personalized approach to training where learners have control over how and when they learn.
 Blended Learning has also become one of the most successful ways of learning thanks to the fact that it’s rooted in a User Centric Design.
 Since not everyone learns at the same speed, the pace of learning can also be tailored to the needs of the learners to ensure maximum retention.

-Learn more about The Case for Blended Learning in this whitepaper and the advantages it brings learners.
+Learn more about The Case for Understanding Blended Learning in this whitepaper and the advantages it brings learners.

 What are the Advantages of Blended Learning?

 Blended Learning has several advantages over traditional in-person lecture or workshop style learning experiences.
 For example, Blended Learning is a great fit for teams where employees are geographically dispersed and meeting regularly in-person isn’t an affordable option.
 Taking the majority of training online allows learners across the globe to access the content, while also drastically cutting down the overhead costs of in-person training.